seanorama/masterclass/security-advanced/README.md

   - Do *not* use password with special characters (like #, $ etc) here as it seems beeline has problems with it
    ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ambari-Knox-install.png)
   - Click Next > Proceed Anyway > Deploy to accept all defaults

 - We will use Knox further in a later exercise.

+- After the install completed, Ambari will show that a number of services need to be restarted.
+Ignore this for now, we will restart them at a later stage.

 -----------------------------